 How to Select an Audio Production School

-Audio production programs are offered at practically every type of school, from community colleges to online, professional art schools.
-Awards range from the undergraduate certificate through to the master's degree.
+Many schools, from community colleges to online, professional art schools, have audio production programs.
+Awards range from undergraduate certificates to master's degrees.

-Students should choose schools with contemporary recording suites and state-of-the-art software packages available for student use.
-They should investigate facilities such as recording and mixing studios, computer/MIDI labs, microphones, and sound systems.
+- Look for schools with contemporary recording suites and state-of-the-art software packages available for student use.

 In certificate programs, students often take an assignment from pre- to post-production, using technology like microphones and mixing boards.
 Students gain a broad understanding of audio production that includes: